toamitrawat/transaction-batch-master/README.md

 This master application is part of a distributed transaction processing system that:
 - Listens for S3 file upload events via AWS SQS
-- Partitions large files into byte ranges (50MB chunks)
+- Partitions large files into byte ranges (~50MB chunks aligned to record boundaries)
+- **Ensures data integrity** by keeping CSV records intact across partitions
 - Publishes partition metadata to Kafka for worker nodes to process
 - Coordinates distributed batch processing using Spring Batch
 - Supports idempotent operations and robust error handling